AI Trail Analysis

 - Sunscreen

-Sturdy hiking boots with good ankle support are crucial due to the rocky and uneven terrain.
-Adequate water and snacks are essential for the 6.6-mile, 1300 ft elevation gain.
-Trekking poles can greatly assist with stability on climbs and descents.
+Given the rocky and challenging terrain, sturdy hiking boots are essential.
+Adequate water and snacks are crucial for the 6.6-mile hard-rated hike.
+Trekking poles can greatly assist with stability on rocky sections and ascents/descents.

 Safety tips⌄